 Diesel has come fighting back in recent years – the latest Euro 6-compliant models are the cleanest diesels we’ve ever had.
-In fact, while they’ll never be as clean as electric or hybrid, on many measures they’re cleaner and less polluting than most petrol-fuelled vehicles.
+In fact, while they’ll never be as clean as electric or hybrid, on many levels they’re cleaner and less polluting than most petrol-fuelled vehicles.

-Yet buyers are still put off diesel, in one broad brush stroke diesel has received a black mark against its name and it’s going to take a lot for people to realise how far the fuel has come in recent years.
+Yet buyers are still put off diesel, in one broad brush stroke diesel has received a black mark against its name, it’s going to take a lot for people to realise how far the fuel has come in recent years.

 But the new Euro 6 emission regulations also affect petrol engine vehicles, depending on the age of the engines petrol can still be highly polluting.
 However, it’s far easier to get a petrol to pass Euro 6 than a diesel.

 To that end, we’ve put together a list of the best, and cleanest Euro 6 emission cars that are currently on the market today, both petrol and diesel.

 All of the models listed in this article rate A+ on the EQUA Air Quality index, the A+ rating is given to vehicles emitting 0.00g to 0.06g of nitrogen oxides (NOx) per kilometre travelled.

 Below we list our best Euro 6 rated cars to buy: